vsphere-tmm/vsphere-with-tanzu-quick-start/README.md

 You can look at the `tkc.yaml` manifest file to see exactly what we're requesting from the Supervisor Cluster if you want.

-Now, this will take some time, it needs to build out some VMs, spin them up and install the requested packages and set up K8s - so either go grab a coffee, or you can watch the deployment in one of two ways:
+Now, this will take some time, it needs to build out some VMs, spin them up and install the requested packages and set up K8s - so either go grab a coffee, or you can watch the deployment in one of two ways.

+*Note:* The deployment should take around 30 minutes

 ### Watching the deployment in vCenter